Search All Doctors and Providers Affiliated with WakeMed.

-Blood pressure is the pressure of your blood against the walls of your arteries.
-Increased pressure on the walls of your arteries can damage those arteries, sometimes weakening them to the point of causing an aneurysm.
+Blood pressure is the pressure of the blood against the walls of the arteries.
+Too much pressure on those walls can damage the arteries and weaken them to the extent that they develop bulges (aneurysms).

-High blood pressure can damage your heart by contributing to coronary artery disease and heart failure and can also lead to stroke or kidney damage.
+Chronic high blood pressure — also known as hypertension — can damage the heart by contributing to coronary artery disease and heart failure, and can also lead to stroke and kidney damage.

-Generally, people with high blood pressure have no symptoms.
-As blood pressure increases and stays high for extended periods of time, patients can experience headaches, dizziness or rarely, organ damage.
+Generally, people with hypertension have no symptoms.
+As blood pressure increases and stays high for extended periods of time, patients can experience headaches, dizziness and in rare cases, organ damage.